How To Approach A Level Results

 But remember, you are not a grade on a page, you are not a pass or a fail and you are not a university place.
 You are a beloved child of God.

 Think about Matthew 14, when Peter gets out of the boat, and begins to walk on the water towards Jesus.
 It's all going well, until Peter takes his eyes off Jesus and is frightened by the wind and the waves around him.
 It's at that point that Peter begins to sink.
 When you take your eyes off Jesus, and become frightened of the things around you, you will begin to sink.
 Today and tomorrow, in the midst of Results, keep your eyes fixed on Jesus, remembering that you are an adopted and loved child of God, and he will guide you through the waves, whatever they may be.

-Lucy has just finished her first year at Durham University, studying English Literature.
+Lucy has just finished her second year at Durham University, studying English Literature.

 Not defined by your results